-REL 220 : Religions of the World
+REL 220: Religions of the World

 The history, beliefs, and practices of major non-Christian religions, including Buddhism, Confucianism, Hinduism, Islam, Judaism, and Taoism.
-Credits 3 Core Tags GL Semester Offered Offered at departmental discretion.

-REL 221 : Twisted Religion
+REL 221: Twisted Religion

 This course studies the theologies and actions of religious extremists.
 Why do they so often resort to violence?
 What do they believe about the world and their place in it?
 How do people come to hold such extreme religious views?
 What are their political views?
 Students will learn about various perceptions of God and salvation, the role and flexibility of sacred texts, and the influence of human leaders.